TOP

 At Lockheed Martin, we believe that being a responsible corporate citizen includes a commitment to the protection and advancement of human rights.
 This commitment forms the basis of our Code of Ethics and Business Conduct and is embedded in our core values to do what’s right, respect others and perform with excellence.

 Respect for human rights across our business, operations and supply chain is the responsibility of all employees, our board of directors, our suppliers and others who act on our behalf.
 Lockheed Martin’s activities are conducted in compliance with the laws and regulations of the countries in which we operate, except where such laws conflict with U.S. law, and our compliance with them is reinforced by our robust integrated assurance program and board of directors’ oversight of our human rights activities and enterprise risk management process.
-Governance of our human rights program follows the top-down accountability structure of our sustainability governance processes.
+Governance of our human rights program follows the top-down accountability structure as further described in our 2025 Proxy Report.

 Based on our policies and Code of Conduct, our Supplier Code of Conduct describes the expectations that we place on our suppliers and partners.